IT Basics

 UMICH Password

-Your UMICH password authenticates you—or proves you are who you say you are—when you use most centrally-provided and many Law School-provided computing services.
+Your UMICH password authenticates you when you use most centrally-provided and many Law School-provided computing services.

 NEVER tell anyone your UMICH password.
 Keeping your password secret helps to guard against unauthorized use (or misuse) of U-M computing services in your name and protects against exposure of your personal private information (your social security number, paycheck etc.) stored in Wolverine Access, which is the gateway to all administrative systems at the University.